Private Mortgage Ottawa

 If you cannot qualify to borrow more funds with your current lender or cannot be approved due to outstanding collections, CRA tax owing, debt servicing ratios too high, poor credit history and so on, a private lender may have more flexibility with assisting in these situations.

-Private mortgages typically can go to a higher debt to income ratio and work with those with credit challenges.
+These lenders typically can go to a higher debt to income ratio and work with those with credit challenges.

-The private mortgage amount available is based on the appraised value of your home in Ottawa.
+The mortgage amount available is based on the appraised value of your home in Ottawa.
 Typically with your current bank or lender, you can refinance up to 80% of the value of your home.
-Some private mortgage lenders can go up to 85% of the value of the home which may allow you to access more funds if needed.
+Some private lenders can go up to 85% of the value of the home which may allow you to access more funds if needed.